-The ‘game’ can be played as an individual or in small groups.
+The ‘game’ can be played individually or in small groups.

-- To give the player clear insight in the design principles behind Modern Higher Education and the options how to apply these principles in higher education.
+- To give the player clear insight into the design principles behind Modern Higher Education and the options for how to apply these principles in higher education.

-- To select the most promising options to modernize the players own course (the what-question) and formulate the expected results of the implementation (the why-question).
+- To select the most promising options to modernise the player’) and formulate the expected results of the implementation (the why question).

-- To formulate the qualities which have to be realized to achieve the expected learning results.
+- To formulate the qualities which have to be realised to achieve the expected learning results.

 - To prepare a teacher’s team discussion about which options of Modern Higher Education should be introduced in the program and the teacher courses.